 Visit the official website for more information about coach parking in Cardiff city centre.

 Continue north on the Cambrian Way to Castell Coch or Caerphilly Castle.

 Castell Coch (meaning Red Castle), a late nineteenth-century ‘fairytale’ castle situated on a wooded hillside on the outskirts of Cardiff.
 Lavishly decorated and furnished in the Victorian Gothic style representing a Romantic vision of the Middle Ages.
 There is a tea room located in the castle grounds.
 Coach parking is possible but groups must phone in advance of visiting.

 Castell Coch and Caerphilly Castle are are in the care of Cadw.
 Register with the Cadw Tour Operator Scheme (CTOS) to become a member of Cadw’s online group booking scheme.
 Members benefit from preferential trade rates and discounts, complimentary admission for your tour leader, complimentary introductions to Cadw monuments, enhanced information for existing tours and invoicing following your visit.
-Alternatively, Day Tickets can be purchased up to three weeks in advance.
-Visit Cadw Admissions for more information.
+Site Entry tickets are currently released one week in advance of visit.
+See Cadw Admissions for more information.

 Continue your journey on the A470, options to visit include:-